Warm Scarves and an Autumn Adventure

 Rose, wearing a Storm Blanket scarf.

-This walk was really a morning off for all of us, but as it was cold we all wore scarves (in my case sometimes more than one!) and Rose brought her camera… You may be able to tell that we all dressed for the walk, rather than styling ourselves very carefully for a photoshoot.
+This walk was really a morning off for all of us, but as it was cold we all wore warm winter scarves (in my case sometimes more than one!) and Rose brought her camera… You may be able to tell that we all dressed for the walk, rather than styling ourselves very carefully for a photoshoot.
 Rose (above) prefers wearing neutral shades, and so this is her Storm blanket scarf that she normally wears, which she brought with her for the hike.

 One of the things I love about Autumn is the shapes and silhouettes on plants dying back.